Objectives

 You may consult the help page of the function render_site() from the rmarkdown package for further details on available parameters and how it works.
 Essentially, it looks up for the files _site.yml and index.Rmd, and every other .Rmd, .md or .html file, and process them to put them together as a website in the directory docs (the name of this directory can be changed through the keyword output_dir in the _site.yml file, omitting this keyword will result in creating the website in a directory called _site).

-Exercise: using the GitHub repo you created in practical 9 by accepting the GitHub Classroom assignment called Website assignment, move your R Markdown documents and website to that repo and try to see it displayed through the GitHub Pages private URL from that GitHub repo.
+Exercise: using the GitHub repo you created in practical 9 by accepting the GitHub Classroom assignment called My Website, move your R Markdown documents and website to that repo and try to see it displayed through the GitHub Pages private URL from that GitHub repo.
 If you want to keep the contents you had in the .html and .md files from practical 9, rename them to some other names.